Skip to content

 Focused Runs: Filtering by Tags and Task Types

-As detailed in the flag section above, the --tag, --downstream, and --only flags provide powerful ways to filter and control which tasks in your pipeline are executed.
+As detailed in the flag section above, the --tag, --downstream, --exclude-tag, and --only flags provide powerful ways to filter and control which tasks in your pipeline are executed.
 These flags can also be combined to fine-tune pipeline runs, allowing you to execute specific subsets of tasks based on tags, include their downstream dependencies, and restrict execution to certain task types.

 Let's explore how combining these flags enables highly targeted pipeline execution scenarios: